jerome-goh/portfolio/README.md

 ### Project 2: Image classification with HyperModels in Python

 This project explores the effect of various neural network architectures on prediction accuracy for image classification tasks with the TensorFlow API.
 The dataset consists of high-resolution scans of a highly varied assortment of [Poker cards](https://www.kaggle.com/datasets/gpiosenka/cards-image-datasetclassification/data).
 The initial exploratory analysis examines the effectiveness of pre-trained models to predict these images.
-However, it is likely that such cards are not factored into the pre-trained weights.
+However, it is likely that such cards are not factored into the pre-trained weights, due to playing cards not being a part of their training data.

-Instead of arbitrarily fitting as many pre-trained models as possible until satisfactory predictions are attained, I propose the use of hyperparameter search algorithms and hypermodels to build an effective model.
+Instead of arbitrarily fitting as many pre-trained models (with transfer learning) as possible until satisfactory predictions are attained, I propose the use of hyperparameter search algorithms and hypermodels to build an effective model.

 The full repository can be viewed [here](https://github.com/jerome-goh/DL_CNN), while a full written report can be found [here](https://github.com/jerome-goh/DL_CNN_PY/blob/main/STP598_FinalProject.pdf)